maldorne/hexagon/install/readme.md

         If you use an older driver but you are not going to use things like ftp servers, remote channels, etc, you don't need to use the `NETWORK_EXTENSIONS` flag, the mudlib should work fine without it.
-4. Edit the `driver/config.dgd` file, changing the directory field to the absolute path of the `mud` directory (must end in `/whatever/mud` without an ending slash)
+4. Edit the `./config.dgd` file, changing the directory field to the absolute path of the `mudlib` directory (must end in `/whatever/mudlib` without an ending slash)
 5. **Execute** `./mud.sh`
 6. `telnet localhost 6047` to connect and see if everything is working.
 7. By default you will have an administrator account created, with username `admin` and password `administrator`.